HarrisSte/Work-Day-Scheduler/README.md

 # Contribtions

-For this project, I utilized multiple resources to help me devleop this application.
+For this application, I utilized multiple resources to help me develop this application.
 I worked with my tutor, Ben Martin, to help solve an issue I faced.
 I also attended office hours and spoke directly to my instructor.
-In addition to this, I combed through the numerous resources provided by my instructor and TAs in the boot camp aided in supplementing my process of developing this project.
-I referenced various outside sources, such as websites and tutorial videos, through W3Schools, MDN, Medium, and StackOverflow.
+In addition, I combed through the numerous resources provided by my instructor and TAs in the boot camp.
+I referenced outside sources, such as websites and tutorial videos, through W3Schools, MDN, Medium, and StackOverflow.
 I also conferred with my classmates.